alljoyn/cdm/docs/interfaces/org.alljoyn.SmartSpaces.Environment/CurrentAirQuality-v1.md

 ## References

-  * the XML definition of the [CurrentAirQuality interface] (CurrentAirQuality-v1.xml)
+  * the XML definition of the [CurrentAirQuality interface](CurrentAirQuality-v1.xml)
+  * The theory of operation of the HAE service framework [Theory of Operation](/org.alljoyn.SmartSpaces/theory-of-operation-v1)